kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes/README.md

 	e) You also need to download Custom Script for Linux, 2.0.3 from the marketplace.

-2) Ensure that you have a valid subscription in your AzureStack enviroment.
+2) Ensure that you have a valid subscription in your AzureStack tenant portal (enough public IP quota to try few applications).
 $tenantSubscriptionId = "4a4be501-4cb1-431b-a55d-b700ccfc3edd"

 3) Download the following two file on your developer box (currently only avaiable for Windows) and import the module AzureStack.AcsEngine